We Protect Homeschool Freedoms

 The Federal Relations Department (formerly known as the National Center for Home Education) is a department of Home School Legal Defense Association that focuses on federal legislation, grassroots lobbying, and research.

 The Federal Relations Department supports state homeschooling leaders and HSLDA members by keeping watch and taking quick action on national homeschool issues.
-For more information, see About the Federal Relations Department on the Federal Relations website.
+For more information, see the Federal Relations Department’s “About” page.

 - What is the Generation Joshua program?

 Generation Joshua, a division of HSLDA, was founded in 2004 to provide homeschooled teenagers with a hands-on education in citizenship and the political process.
 To achieve this goal, the program has three main components: (1) civics education, (2) nonpartisan political activity, such as voter registration drives, and (3) active involvement in the campaigns of a few candidates prayerfully selected by HSLDA’s board of directors for their character and their positions on issues of importance to our members.
 (The third component is entirely funded by the HSLDA PAC; no membership dues are used to fund candidate campaign activity.)